Getting Started and Running on Linux Ryzen™ AI

 5. Environment Setup: To setup your environment after building:

-This command automatically detects the installation directories of the mlir-aie Python package, and sets up environment variables for MLIR-AIE, Python, and MLIR libraries.
+This command automatically detects the installation directories of the mlir-aie and llvm-aie Python packages, and sets up environment variables for MLIR-AIR, MLIR-AIE, PEANO (llvm-aie compiler), Python, and MLIR libraries.

 If you built with XRT support, also run: